-After the passing of a loved one, searching for an attorney can feel slimy.
+After the passing of a loved one, searching for a wrongful death attorney can feel slimy.
 Trust us: It’s necessary.

 If you’ve had a family member or partner die because of another’s negligence, you can file a wrongful death suit on his or her behalf.
 Many people consider a quickly-shrinking estate that needs to be divvied up among the heirs and think, “Man, Jerry wouldn’t want us to hire a lawyer and waste all of his hard-earned money.
 We can figure this out ourselves.
 We’ll just go online and research it!”